cj-mills/cjm-capability-qwen3-forced-aligner/README.md

     def supported_formats(self) -> List[str]:  # Supported audio file formats
             return ["wav", "mp3", "flac", "ogg", "m4a"]

-        def is_available(self) -> bool:  # True if qwen_asr is importable

-    def is_available(self) -> bool:  # True if qwen_asr is importable
-            """Check if the Qwen3 forced aligner is available.""" return QWEN3_AVAILABLE

         def get_config_schema(self) -> Dict[str, Any]:  # JSON Schema for configuration
-        "Check if the Qwen3 forced aligner is available."

     def get_config_schema(self) -> Dict[str, Any]:  # JSON Schema for configuration
             """Return JSON Schema for UI generation."""